neondatabase/neon/docs/rfcs/028-pageserver-migration.md

 1. Call to Node A requesting it to flush to S3 and enter AttachedStale state
 2. Increment generation, and call to Node B requesting it to enter AttachedMulti state with the new generation.
-3. Call to Node B, requesting it to download the latest image layers from remote storage.
+3. Call to Node B, requesting it to download the latest hot layers from remote storage, according to the latest heatmap flushed by Node A.
 4. Wait for Node B's WAL ingestion to catch up with node A's
 5. Update endpoints to use node B instead of node A
 6. Call to node B requesting it to enter state AttachedSingle.